caukub/mcgui-de/src/administration/domains.md

 Usually TLDs like *.com* or *.net* won't expose much private information, however, some regional TLDs expose very sensitive information like first name, last name, e-mail, or even address.

-For example, for the *.cz* extension, the first name, last name, and by default the address can be seen (can be seen by clicking on the domain holder or contacting the NSSET technical administrator).
+For example, for the *.cz* extension, the first name, last name, and by default the address can be seen (can be seen by clicking on the domain holder or the NSSET technical administrator contact).
 The address can be hidden by verifying, but the first and last name cannot.

-On the other hand, for the *.eu* extension, the first name, last name and address are not public information, but the same cannot be said for email.
+On the other hand, for the *.eu* [TLD](~tld), the first name, last name and address are not public information, but the same cannot be said about email.

 It may not be a good idea to fill in false information when registering for this reason.
-You may be either automatically or purposely prompted to verify the information, and since you are in violation of the terms of registration, you run the risk of losing your domain.
-However, you would almost certainly only be prompted to correct the details.
+You may be either automatically or purposely asked to verify the information, and since you violate of the terms of registration, you run the risk of losing your domain.
+However, you would almost certainly only be asked to correct the details.

 However, there are (Trustee) services where you have full access to the domain, but the domain is officially registered to someone else (a company).